-Gold was discovered in the Chandalar district in 1905, and over the years various operators have produced small amounts of gold mainly from placer deposits, and also from bedrock lodes consisting of high-grade gold-quartz veins.
+Gold was discovered in the Chandalar district in 1905, and over the years various operators have extracted small amounts of gold mainly from placer deposits, and also from bedrock lodes consisting of high-grade gold-quartz veins.
 We were incorporated in 1959 for the purpose of acquiring and consolidating diversely owned gold mining claims in the Chandalar mining district.
 Our operations during the 1960s resulted in the establishment of a mining camp, a mill, several airstrips, and exploitation of a small amount of gold from underground workings, which was marginally profitable.

-Total recorded gold production from the Chandalar property, as contained in our historical records, currently stands at about 87,834 ounces of fine gold, although actual historic production was probably much greater than the recorded production.
-Of this total, recorded lode gold production from high-grade gold-quartz vein-shear zone deposits is 8,244 ounces.
+Total recorded gold extraction from the Chandalar property, as contained in our historical records, currently stands at about 87,941 ounces of fine gold, although actual historic extraction was probably much greater than the recorded extraction.
+Of this total, recorded lode gold extraction from high-grade gold-quartz vein-shear zone deposits is 8,351 ounces.
 Historical records in our files contain engineering reports showing the amount of remaining mineralized material in the lodes to be at least 17,646 tons at a grade of 1.50 ounces of gold per ton.
-These are not ore reserves as defined in the SEC Industry Guide 7.
-Approximately 79,590 ounces of the total gold production came from placer deposits of which 2,702 ounces were from gold production since 2009 from the Little Squaw Creek alluvial gold mine.
-Most of the remaining placer production was mined by lessees and derived from the Big Creek, Tobin Creek and Little Squaw Creek drainages.
+These are not proven or probable ore reserves as defined in the SEC Industry Guide 7.
+Approximately 79,590 ounces of the total gold extraction came from placer deposits of which 2,702 ounces were from gold extraction since 2009 from the Little Squaw Creek alluvial gold mine.
+Most of the remaining placer extraction was mined by lessees and derived from the Big Creek, Tobin Creek and Little Squaw Creek drainages.